oele-dev/pull-deploy/README.md

 ### Security

-If you discover any security related issues, please email correo.oele@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please tweet me @oele_co instead of using the issue tracker.

 ## Credits